 Massage Therapy Overview

-- Graduates may apply to the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) to take the National Certification Exam.
+- Apply to the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) to take the National Certification Exam.

-- After passing the National Certification Exam, graduates may apply to the North Carolina Board of Massage & Bodywork Therapy for their license OR to the Virginia Board of Nursing for certification as massage therapists in the Commonwealth of Virginia.
+- Apply, upon completion of exam, to the North Carolina Board of Massage & Bodywork Therapy for their license OR to the Virginia Board of Nursing for certification as massage therapists in the Commonwealth of Virginia.

-Upon completion of the Massage Therapy Program, Licensed Massage Therapists (in North Carolina) or Certified Massage Therapist (in Virginia) entry-level employment opportunities in a variety of settings including:
+Upon completion of the Massage Therapy Program, Licensed Massage Therapists (in North Carolina) or Certified Massage Therapists (in Virginia) could possibly pursue entry-level employment opportunities in a variety of settings including: